 See here for more information.

-For the full January ‘19 Wrangler release notes as well as past months notes, click here.
-To view our recent product features highlights, see our blog.
+For the full January ‘19 Wrangler release notes as well as past months notes, visit our community.
+To view Trifacta’s recent product features highlights, visit our blog.
 Give these new features a try by signing in or signing up here.